fadiktekin/fadiktekin/README.md

 </p>

 I'm Fadik, a frontend developer based in Berlin, Germany.
-I started with frontend development in games industry building mobile games📱 and later switched to fintech building web applications.🕸️
+I started with frontend development in games industry building mobile📱 games and later switched to fintech building web🕸️ applications.

 When I'm tired of screens, I like crocheting.
 You can see some of my work in [ravelry](https://www.ravelry.com/projects/fadik-makes) and [instagram](https://www.instagram.com/fadik._.makes/).

 #### Languages and Tools I used so far in development

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,ts,react,jest,cypress,git,figma&theme=light)](https://skillicons.dev)